 Our Clinical Research 101 series takes an in-depth look at key steps and tips for navigating the clinical research process.
 The fourteenth installment in our Clinical Research 101 series is by Project Manager Laura Zunino, BSc, CCRP.

 Ms. Zunino is a Project Manager with CHÉOS and the CIHR Canadian HIV Trials Network (CTN).
 She has extensive experience working with patients and healthcare professionals and specializes in the end-to-end management and monitoring of investigator-initiated and industry-sponsored clinical research.
+If you would like to inquire about our services, please submit your request here.

 What is informed consent?